hexops/mach/libs/gpu/README.md

 * Regarding _"undefined"_ terminology:
   * In Zig, _undefined_ usually means _undefined memory_, _undefined behavior_, etc.
   * In WebGPU, _undefined_ commonly refers to JS-style undefined: _an optional value that was not specified_
-  * Zig refers to optional values not specified as _null_, but _null_ is a reserved keyword and so can't be used.
-  * We could use "_none_", but "BindingType none" and "BindingType not specified" clearly have non-equal meanings.
-  * As a result of all this, we translate _"undefined"_ in WebGPU to "undef" in Zig: it has no overlap with the reserved _undefined_ keyword, and distinguishes its meaning.